 6. Engage in Couples Counseling

-You might benefit from finding a couples counseling therapist to help you and your partner to identify and address the issues in the relationship, and the injury to the relationship caused by the affair.
-The safe and supportive environment that a therapist provides, along with therapeutic interventions, can help you to have the difficult conversations needed to address issues and implement active strategies to repair the relationship.
+You might benefit from finding a couples counseling therapist to help you and your partner identify and address the issues in the relationship and the injury to the relationship caused by the affair.
+The safe and supportive environment that a therapist provides, along with therapeutic interventions, can help you have the difficult conversations needed to address issues and implement active strategies to repair the relationship.

 7. Focus on Appreciating Acts of Kindness

-If you are trying to heal from being cheated on, it can be important to notice acts of kindness your partner is making to try to atone for hurting you.
-This can help to heal your heart and motivate you to move toward rebuilding trust.
+If you are trying to heal from being cheated on, it can be important to notice the acts of kindness your partner is making to atone for hurting you.
+This can help heal your heart and motivate you to move toward rebuilding trust.

-If you were the one who engaged in the affair, acts of “mercy” or forgiveness in the form of kindnesses by your partner, can also be very healing to your relationship.3 Take time to notice these acts, feel their impact on you, and acknowledge your appreciation for them to your partner.
+If you were the one who engaged in the affair, acts of “mercy” or forgiveness in the form of kindness by your partner can also be very healing to your relationship.3 Take time to notice these acts, feel their impact on you, and acknowledge your appreciation for them to your partner.

 8. Improve Communication

-Improving communication with your partner might mean making a concerted effort to have regular time set aside to talk, while giving each other your undivided attention.
-This might involve letting each other know what you want from the relationship, and working on strategies together to get there.
-A couples therapist can also help address ways that the communication style in the relationship can be improved.
+Improving communication with your partner might mean putting aside regular time to talk while giving each other your undivided attention.
+This might involve letting each other know what you want from the relationship and working on strategies to achieve it.
+A couples therapist can also help address ways in which the communication style in the relationship can be improved.

 9. Work Towards Forgiveness

 Forgiveness is not easy.
 It’s difficult for the non-cheating partner to forgive the partner doing the cheating, but it can also be difficult for the cheating partner to learn how to forgive yourself.
-If you have been cheated on, the thought of forgiveness might feel beyond your ability at the moment, especially if you view forgiveness as meaning that you will act like the affair never happened.
+The thought of forgiveness might feel beyond your ability after being cheated on, especially if you view forgiveness as meaning that you will act like the affair never happened.
 This approach does not address the underlying issues.
-It might be more helpful instead, to view forgiveness as an intention, as well as an ongoing action.
+It might be more helpful to view forgiveness as an intention and an ongoing action.

-Active forgiveness and reconciliation means you and your partner will work together, to identify and understand the truth of the issues that contributed to the affair.
-Approaching this through a lens of curiosity, rather than judgment, can help.
-At the same time, the pain caused by the affair needs to be acknowledged and attended to, as you rebuild trust and fortify the foundations of your relationship.
+Active forgiveness and reconciliation mean you and your partner will work together to identify and understand the truth of the issues that contributed to the affair.
+Approaching this through a lens of curiosity rather than judgment can help.
+At the same time, the pain caused by the affair must be acknowledged and attended to as you rebuild trust and fortify the foundations of your relationship.

-You might, at times, be bombarded by negative thoughts and memories related to your partner’s affair.
+You might feel bombarded by negative thoughts and memories related to your partner’s affair at times.
 This is not unusual as your body and mind try to deal with the shock and grief.
 You have a right to grieve.
 At the same time, if these negative thoughts are allowed to run rampant, they can derail attempts to heal the relationship.

 Some strategies to try to manage negative thoughts and memories include: